ds-visualizer/ds-visualizer/content/graph/graph-code.md

   public void removeEdge(String from, String to) {

-    // Checking if nodes exist
+    // Finding node takes O(V)

     Node fromNode = findNode(from);
     Node toNode = findNode(to);

-    // we also need check if both nodes exist or not.
+    // we again need to find if both nodes exist or no.

     if (fromNode == null || toNode == null)
       return;

-    fromNode.edges.remove(to);

-    // Like before we also need to remove it from to if you are doing
-    // undirected graphs
+    fromNode.edges.remove(toNode);

   }
 ```